wazuh/wazuh-documentation/source/user-manual/capabilities/osquery.rst

 ..
 Copyright (C) 2015, Wazuh, Inc.

 .. meta::
-  :description: Wazuh allows managing the Osquery tool from the Wazuh agents.
-Learn how to use Osquery with Wazuh in this section of the Wazuh documentation.
+  :description: Osquery exposes operating system data.
+Learn how to explore this data with Wazuh in this section of the Wazuh documentation.

 .. _osquery: